sudwebd/capture_extension/README.md

 - Support cross-page journey flows with tracking of element-to-element transitions
 - Export/download structured JSON dumps

-## Features

-- **Capture Mode**: Click on DOM elements to capture their metadata
-- **Page Tracking**: Automatically captures page metadata when visiting new pages
-- **Journey Tracking**: Maintains context across page navigation
-- **Structured Data**: Enforces a standardized JSON schema for captured data
-- **Export**: Generate and download JSON exports of all captured data

-## Installation
+## Installation and Setup

-### Development Installation

-1. Clone or download this repository
+1. Clone this repository to your local machine
 2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top-right corner
+3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the `capture_extension` folder
+4. Click "Load unpacked" and select the extension directory
-5. The extension should now be installed and ready to use

-## Usage
+## Usage Instructions

+### Starting a New Capture Session

+1. **Add Extension to Chrome**
+   - Follow the installation steps above
+   - Pin the extension to your toolbar for easy access

+2. **Begin Capture**
-1. Click the extension icon in your browser toolbar to open the popup
+   - Click the extension icon in your toolbar
-2. Toggle "Capture Mode" to begin capturing DOM elements
+   - Toggle "Capture Mode" to start capturing elements

-3. Navigate to the web pages you want to capture
+3. **Element Selection Process**
+   - Click on the desired element on the webpage
+   - A popup will appear requesting information
+   - Provide a clear description (mandatory)
+   - Add KPI metrics if applicable (optional)
-4. Click on elements to capture their metadata
+   - Click "Confirm" to add to capture

+4. **Continuing the Flow**
+   - Repeat the selection process for each element
+   - Maintain the exact sequence of your intended flow
+   - For elements leading to page navigation, check "Mark as navigation trigger"

+5. **Multiple Page Flows**
+   - After completing elements on one page, select the last element
+   - Check "Mark as navigation trigger" in its popup
-   - You'll be prompted to provide a description and optional KPI
+   - Navigate to the next page and continue capturing

-5. Continue your journey across multiple pages as needed
+6. **Exporting Data**
+   - Click the extension icon
-6. When finished, click "Export Captured Data" to download the structured JSON
+   - Select "Export Captured Data" to save your flow

+7. **Starting a New Flow**
+   - Go to `chrome://extensions/`
+   - Refresh the extension
+   - Refresh your target webpage
+   - Begin new capture session

+> Note: Currently, the "Reset all Data" function may be unstable.
+Instead, refresh the extension and webpage to start a new session.

 ## JSON Schema